Share and enjoy!

 Native Youth Employment Training Program

-What: Serving job-seekers of Native Californian heritage, this 10-week program is designed to support youth ages 15-24 who are experiencing challenges entering or succeeding in the workforce.
+What: Serving job-seekers of Native American heritage, this condensed one week program is designed to support youth ages 15-24 who are experiencing challenges entering or succeeding in the workforce.

 Why: Because you want to work and be good at it.
 That takes great soft skills.
 Your job satisfaction, retention and promotion are all directly related to soft skills.

 You’ll be heard: Our program examines the unique issues experienced by Native Americans when they seek employment on or off the reservation;